BUCS Active 4 links to three important interventions:

 - The activity outlined within each project can be new, but it can also be activity that is already planned to take place.

-- The project activity should be delivered for at least four months between January and September 2021.
-All projects will be required to submit reports on the impact of delivery in September.
+- The project activity should be delivered between October 2021 - March 2022.
+All projects will be required to submit reports on the impact of delivery.

-- The lead member of staff responsible for the delivery of the project will be required to attend two project meetings over the course of the year.
-The first one being a project induction meeting, taking place virtually on Monday 14 December via Microsoft Teams.
+- The lead member of staff responsible for the delivery of the project will be required to attend regular project meetings during the delivery period.

 - Throughout BUCS Active 4, BUCS will provide all successful institutions with ongoing support and workforce development opportunities.
 Successful projects will have opportunity to support BUCS in developing future digital technologies.